 Falling asleep and staying asleep can feel like a struggle sometimes.
 Whether it’s due to stress, age, or too many cappuccinos, trouble sleeping can take a toll on everything from your health and mood to your ability to successfully complete basic functions like putting on matching socks.

-The creativity and wide range of solutions to help people sleep tells you that having trouble sleeping is not a new problem.
-Melatonin supplementation has been increasingly seen as an effective solution to help with occasional sleeplessness.
-In fact, more than 1.6 million people are choosing complementary and alternative medicine remedies to improve sleep, with melatonin being the most widely used.
+Trouble sleeping is not a new problem.
+People use a wide range of solutions to aid their sleep problems..
+However, melatonin supplementation has been increasingly seen as an effective solution to help with occasional sleeplessness.
+In fact, more than 1.6 million people are choosing complementary and alternative remedies to improve sleep, with melatonin being the most widely used.

 Also known as the “sleep hormone,” melatonin is a naturally occurring hormone produced by the pineal gland in the brain.
 It regulates your sleep-wake cycle, telling your body when it’s time for sleep.